Category: Ecommerce Growth & Strategy

 • Shopify integration is good but not as polished as Razorpay’s

-• Smaller ecosystem — Fewer third-party integrations and plugins compared to Razorpay
+• Smaller stack — Fewer third-party integrations and plugins compared to Razorpay

 PhonePe Business: The UPI Native